-Keeping your wood tools in tip-top shape is important in order to produce high-quality pieces of art.
+Keeping your wood tools in tip-top shape is important to produce high-quality pieces of art.
 This means ensuring that your edge tools and saws are as sharp as possible.
-Sharper tools mean better control, the ability to make intricate designs, and a reduced risk of slipping and damage yourself or your wood stock.
+Sharper tools mean better control, the ability to make intricate designs, and a reduced risk of slipping and damaging yourself or your wood stock.

 It’s important that you begin with a coarse surface and gradually move to finer grits.
 This will produce a polished back and sharp edge.
 You don’t need to lap the entirety of your tool’s blade; just the first inch or two or whatever part of the tool makes contact with your stock.

 After flattening the back of your edge tool, the next step involves establishing the correct bevel with a grinder (wet or dry), sandpaper, or another sharpening system.
 This is arguably the most difficult of the steps since it requires keeping a steady hand to ensure that the bevel of your edge tool is where you want it.
 The best way to ensure that you’re grinding your tool at the appropriate angle is by placing it on a rest while the wheel grinds away at the tool.